idempomlieko/expressive/README.md

 ### Installation steps:
 1. Clone / download the contents of the repository.
 2. Create a virtual environment.
-3. Navigate to the installation folder and run `pip install -r requirements.txt` - This will install all libraries used.
+3. Navigate to the installation folder and run `pip install -r requirements.txt` - This will install all libraries used
-4. Create the **config.py** and add the following: `TOKEN = 'YOUR TOKEN HERE' ` (including the apostrophe).
+4. Create the **config.py** and add `TOKEN = 'YOUR TOKEN HERE'` and `ICON_URL = 'YOUR URL'`
 5. Run the bot by navigating into your installation folder and running:  Linux / MacOS :  `python3 bot.py`  Windows : `python bot.py`